Once a contract is signed and sealed, it’s set in stone — or is it?

 In some cases, such as with developers, the seller may agree to grant the buyer a mortgage.

-This addendum to a contract example would include all details of such financing, such as the repayment period and monthly payments.
+A contract addendum could include all details of such financing, such as the repayment period and monthly payments.

 Short sale